mikechristopher/100daysofcode/_posts/2021-01-08-Its-Friday-Day3.md

 category-name: post
 ---

 It has been a long week!
 Feels like this week alone has stretched out to a month!
 To be honest there was not a lot done today as had a list of personal stuff that had to be done as long as my arm but got into the habit now of spending time every weekday morning focused on personal projects.
-I will aim also to check in at weekends on anything I am reading when away from the PC..
+I will aim also to check in at weekends on anything I am reading when away from the PC.

 #### ***What have I completed today*** :white_check_mark: